In an ideal world, I think genres shouldn’t exist. Here’s why…

 Instead, I have another idea.

-I think that gives people a much more descriptive idea of what they’re about to hear.
+I think these ways of explaining your music gives people a much more descriptive idea of what they’re about to hear than genres.

 So I guess my point is, don’t think of your music as “this” or “that” genre.